 Around this time, one of the major changes occurring is in your baby’s digestive tract.
 Over the last few weeks, your baby’s intestines have been rapidly growing and even started to function (remember last week, when the small intestine could start to absorb and process sugar?)
 To date, the intestines have actually been growing outside of the baby’s body.
 During the third month of pregnancy, the intestines will begin to migrate back into the abdomen where they belong and settle into their proper place.
 Why do babies develop like this?
 Probably to give the embryonic cavity space to enlarge as the intestinal tract is such a large and complex structure; by the time your baby is born, he or she will have over 3.3 metres of intestines carefully packed into a cavity the size of a large apple.

-Other interesting developmental changes are occurring.
+Other interesting developmental changes are occurring by week 13.
 Your baby’s internal reproductive organs are now advanced.
 A female foetus will already have millions of eggs in her ovaries; these will last her until she reaches menopause and she will never produce more.
 Furthermore, even though your baby is still months away from his or her first cry, their vocal cords are starting to form.

 “Unfortunately, there are no good studies that prove that creams and treatment to prevent stretch marks actually work.”